Keep C.A.L.M. and Check Contrast

 Join the campaign

-Our goal is to double the number of Virginia Tech web pages in our sample set that don't have foreground/background color contrast errors by May 2019.
-You can help us get there by sharing your before and after examples of high contrast with @VT_TLOS #CALMContrast or emailing screenshots to email@example.com.
+Our goal is to increase the number of Virginia Tech web pages and communications that have proper foreground/background color contrast.
+You can help us get there by sharing your before and after examples of high contrast with @VT_TLOS #CALMContrast or emailing screenshots to firstname.lastname@example.org.
 Every entry is eligible for some of our Keep CALM swag.

 - Keep CALM and Check Contrast Poster (PDF | 975 KB) for your printing pleasure.

 - Keep CALM and Check Contrast Presentation (PPT | 5.1 MB) for sharing the message with your colleagues